partrickJhonson/beef/BeEF-and-Backtrack-5.md

+## Preamble
+If you're running Backtrack5-r2 BeEF IS working.
+The package maintainers did a great job on fixing all the issues below that were applicable to Backtrack5.

+If you're running Backtrack5-r1, then we recommend you to update to release2, following this official guide written by muts and the other folks of OffensiveSecurity: http://www.backtrack-linux.org/backtrack/upgrading-to-backtrack-5-r2/

 ## Introduction
-On BackTrack5 both the old BeEF (PHP) and BeEF (Ruby) have been added but as we're doing a lot of development with a new alpha release every month, the (incorrectly named) BeEF-ng version is not up-to-date.
+On BackTrack5 ( <= r1) both the old BeEF (PHP) and BeEF (Ruby) have been added but as we're doing a lot of development with a new alpha release every month, the (incorrectly named) BeEF-ng version is not up-to-date.
 Required gems are also not installed by default, and the gem environment is not configured correctly.
 This document will discuss how to setup this functionality.

 NOTE 1: A script has been published to automate the steps described in this guide.
 Please see "**Backtrack 5 installation script**", bottom of the page.